-- The New Markets Tax Credit Program (NMTC), whereby NMFA acts as managing member in Finance New Mexico, LLC, a subsidiary for-profit company which has received allocations of federal tax credits under the New Markets Tax Credit Program. - The Economic Development Program (ED) provides comprehensive financing tools to stimulate economic development projects statewide. - The Primary Care Capital Fund (PCC) is a revolving loan program which provides financial assistance to eligible rural primary care health clinics for infrastructure, construction and capital equipment purchases.
-These loans provide 20 percent annual loan forgiveness if the borrower provides to a contract-for-services to provide medical care free or at reduced prices to sick and indigent clients. - The Local Government Planning Fund Program (LGPF) provides grants to qualified entities on a per project basis for water and wastewater related studies, long-term water management plans, economic development plans, and infrastructure plans. - The State Loans fund several capital projects for the State.
-NMFA issues bonds, secured by authorized distributions of cigarette excise taxes, state gross receipts tax or court facilities fees, for the purpose of designing, constructing, equipping and furnishing additions and improvements to state facilities. - The Colonias Infrastructure Act appropriates to NMFA 4.5% of the senior lien severance tax bond proceeds for loans and grants to certain communities in southern New Mexico that lack basic infrastructure for water and wastewater, solid waste disposal, flood and drainage control, and roads.
-In the accompanying statements, the receipts of funds for Colonias are reflected as Transfers from the State of New Mexico in the amount of \$14,415,159 and \$13,701,955 at June 30, 2017 and 2016, respectively. - Through a Memorandum of Understanding entered into with the New Mexico Economic Development Department, NMFA received federal State Small Business Credit Initiative (SSBCI) funds to help increase the flow of capital to small businesses by mitigating bank risk.
-NMFA uses the funds to buy loan participations from banks for economic development projects under a program marketed as the Collateral Support Participation Program.
+- The New Markets Tax Credit Program (NMTC), whereby NMFA acts as managing member in Finance New Mexico, LLC (FNMLLC), a subsidiary for-profit company that has received allocations of federal tax credits under the NMTC Program. - The Smart Money Loan Participation Program (SM) provides comprehensive financing tools to stimulate economic development projects statewide. - The Primary Care Capital Fund (PCCF) is a revolving loan program which provides financial assistance to eligible rural primary care health clinics for infrastructure, construction and capital equipment purchases.
+These loans provide 20 percent annual loan forgiveness if the borrower, through a contract-for-services, provides medical care free or at reduced prices to sick and indigent clients. - The Local Government Planning Fund (LGPF) provides grants to qualified entities on a per-project basis for water and wastewater related studies, long-term water management plans, economic development plans and infrastructure plans. - The Colonias Infrastructure Act appropriates to NMFA 4.5% of the senior lien severance tax bond proceeds for loans and grants to certain communities in southern New Mexico that lack basic infrastructure for water and wastewater, solid waste disposal, flood and drainage control, and roads.
+In the accompanying statements, the receipts of funds from the Colonias Infrastructure Fund (CIF) are reflected as transfers from the State of New Mexico in the amount of \$15,061,949 and \$14,415,159 at June 30, 2018 and 2017, respectively. - Through a Memorandum of Understanding entered into with the New Mexico Economic Development Department, NMFA received federal State Small Business Credit Initiative (SSBCI) funds to help increase the flow of capital to small businesses by mitigating bank risk.
+NMFA used the funds to buy loan participations from banks for economic development projects under a program marketed as the Collateral Support Participation Program.
+New loans are no longer issued under the SSBCI program.
+Payments collected on existing loans in fiscal year 2018 totaled \$4,621,640 and were remitted to the State.

 NMFA is not subject to the supervision or control of any other board, bureau, department or agency of the State, except as specifically provided in the Act.
 Bonds and other obligations issued by NMFA under the provisions of the Act are not a debt or liability of the State or any subdivision thereof.
-The NMFA Oversight Committee was created by the Act and its membership is appointed by the Legislative Council to provide legislative oversight.
+The NMFA Oversight Committee was created by the Act, and its membership is appointed by the Legislative Council to provide legislative oversight.

-The financial statements include the accounts of NMFA and its blended component unit, Finance New Mexico, LLC (FNMLLC).
+The financial statements include the accounts of NMFA and its blended component unit, FNMLLC.
 All intercompany transactions and balances are eliminated.
 The condensed financial statements of FNMLLC are disclosed in Note 14.